de-things/delib-web/README.md

 Create any TS/JS web project (frontend/backend, I don't mind) and clone `delib.js` into the somewhere.
 Then create a `DelibDevice` class instance to communicate with your de:things devices based on **[delib](https://github.com/de-things/delib)** serverside.

 You can check **[./tests/](./tests)** directory to understand, how it works in frontend, using a local `expressjs` server.

+*SDK is the big word, but it is what it is.*